MIRI Coronagraphic Imaging APT Template

 For a science target, uncheck the box mentioned above.
 This shows the PSF Reference Observations field that lists PSF reference observations that were previously specified in the same proposal; click on one of them to associate it with the science observation.

 If the user does not need any PSF Reference Observations (e.g., for a survey of many targets, some of the science targets may serve as PSF references for one another), they must check this box and explain their reasoning with additional text in the science justification section of a submitted proposal.

 Additionally, the Special Requirements parameter is where the user could specify a roll dither for their science target.
 To do this, click on Add... under the Special Requirements parameters field, then select Position Angle followed by PA Offset Link.
-From there, the user select the 2 observations to offset in position angle, and specify the Min PA offset and Max PA offset (in degrees).
+From there, the user selects the 2 observations to offset in position angle and specifies the Min PA offset and Max PA offset (in degrees).

 The Comments field (under the Comments tab) should be used for observing notes.

 Lajoie, C-P et al., 2016, SPIE, 99045K